-Michigan-based Acrisure, one of the industry’s fastest-growing insurance brokers, continues to top all buyers, with 69 transactions in the first three quarters of the year.
+Michigan based Acrisure, one of the industry's fastest-growing insurance brokers, continues to top all buyers with 69 transactions in the first three quarters of the year.
 These figures are consistent with its same-period-totals in 2017 through 2019.
-The insurance broker announced in July that it had acquired artificial intelligence (AI) company Tulco LLC.
-Acrisure plans to leverage data science, AI, and machine learning capabilities to the insurance agency industry.
-Its goal is to innovate in product development as well as insurance sales and marketing across its global network, which includes commercial property and casualty, life, and employee benefits brokerages.
+The insurance broker announced in July that it had acquired artificial intelligence (AI) company Tulco LLC’s practice.
+Acrisure plans to leverage data science, AI, and machine learning capabilities to the insurance agency industry to innovate in product development and insurance sales and marketing across its global network of commercial property and casualty, life, and employee benefits brokerages.

-Bloomberg reported the value of the acquisition at $400 million, which was transacted as a stock-for-stock trade and resulted in Tulco becoming a significant minority shareholder in Acrisure.
+Bloomberg reported the value of the acquisition at $400 million and was transacted as a stock-for-stock trade resulting in Tulco becoming a significant minority shareholder in Acrisure.

 Acrisure has exploded from $650 million in annual revenue in 2017 to more than $2 billion.
 The company has inked more than 500 insurance agency acquisitions the past several years.
 Focused on the U.S. small and medium commercial market, Acrisure is majority-owned by employees and has locations in six countries.

 Broadstreet Partners with 40 deals (up from 26 in 2019) was next on the list in Q3.
 Third was Hub International with 28 transactions (37 for the same period in 2019).
 Next was Assured Partners with 19, which is a drop from 31 in 2019.